 - Modeling should be limited to commercial buildings that may not be well-represented by the USEPA (2012b) attenuation factor database, which is primarily based on residential buildings.
 Attenuation factors based on the USEPA database are recommended for residential buildings.
 See Section 5.1.1 of this guidance for a summary of recommended attenuation factors. - Using modeling to calculate attenuation factors for residential buildings is not recommended because residential building construction varies, as does heating, ventilation and air conditioning (HVAC) systems, and air exchange rates.
 Additionally, preferential pathways (sumps, water supply and sewer lines), which are likely to present at residential buildings and have more influence on smaller footprint buildings, precludes the use of the J&E model. - Modeling should be limited to buildings with either slab-on-grade, basement with slab, or crawlspace with slab foundations.
 Modeling to develop site-specific attenuation factors for buildings with dirt floors in a basement or crawlspace is not recommended. - The use of a site-specific soil type should be supported by laboratory grain-size distribution analysis.
 More than one grain-size distribution analysis may be needed for a borehole, especially for soils with greater variability at depth; otherwise, one grain-size distribution analysis may not be representative of the heterogeneous nature of the soil within the entire soil column.
 In the USEPA implementation of the J&E Model, model-provided soil properties (e.g., porosity, bulk density, etc.) based on soil type should be used.
 The use of other site-specific parameters should be supported by field measurements. - Validation sampling of model-predicted media concentrations (i.e., sub-slab and/or indoor air concentrations) is recommended if relying on a calculated groundwater attenuation factor of less than 0.0002 or a calculated sub-slab/soil gas attenuation factor of less than 0.006, which are approximately 75th percentile values from the USEPA database and are a reduction by a factor of 5 from default attenuation factors.
 For example, the USEPA implementation of the J&E Model provides a predicted indoor air concentration and a predicted vapor concentration beneath the foundation when modeling a groundwater or exterior soil gas vapor source.
 In these cases, validation sampling could consist of indoor air and/or sub-slab sampling to verify that field-measured vapor concentrations do not exceed model predictions.
 An appropriate amount of validation sampling will depend on site-specific considerations, with more validation sampling generally being appropriate if proposed site-specific attenuation factors are significantly lower (e.g., more than an order of magnitude) than default values.
 Note that a more conservative attenuation factor can be utilized even if a lower attenuation factor is supported by modeling.
-For example, a groundwater attenuation factor of 0.0002 could be utilized for a commercial building without the need for validation sampling, provided that appropriate modeling supported the use of an attenuation factor of 0.0002 or lower. - Although some models (such as the USEPA implementation of the J&E Model) may provide risk calculations, it is recommended that an appropriate site-specific attenuation factor be used in the VISL Calculator for conducting risk calculations.
+For example, a groundwater attenuation factor of 0.0002 could be utilized for a commercial building without the need for validation sampling, provided that appropriate modeling supported the use of an attenuation factor of 0.0002 or lower. - Please note that the J&E model should not be used for calculating risk as the toxicity values within the model are not updated regularly.
+It is recommended that the calculated site-specific attenuation factor be used in the VISL Calculator for conducting risk calculations.

 This helps ensure that risk calculations are based on current methods, exposure factors, toxicity values, and chemical parameters.